Get In Touch

 • 31g of protein and 165 calories per 100g

-Chicken has one of the highest sources of animal protein, 80% being pure protein and 20% fats, and due to its high protein presence, you don’t require too much to feel full.
+Chicken has one of the highest sources of animal protein, 80% being pure protein and 20% fats, and due to its high protein content, you don’t require too much to feel full.

 11. Quinoa